kawkawcoin/kawkawcore/README.md

 --------------

 Kawkaw is the currency for investors, gamers and gaming developers.
-Kawkaw will be implemented to games such as Minecraft, Roblox and many other popular games that allows custom modifications and servers.

 It does not stop there, with blockchain assets, developers can implement Kawkaw assets into any game and feature it in the upcoming Kawkaw marketplace.

 Thank you to the Bitcoin developers.